 #4 Fighting fears and overcoming anxiety

 Today, patients are sometimes afraid to seek medical health, primarily because of the previous negative experience they've had.
-A professional doctor has to solve all these trust issues and convince the client that everything goes just right.
+A doctor must solve these trust issues and convince the client that everything goes just right.
 It is impossible to do without well-developed client-relationship management in a healthcare center.

 Here is a list of the main ways of returning trust for medical services:

 Encourage a patient to bring a friend or family member to get support and help them absorb the information.
-It is especially useful if a patient has memory problems.
+It is handy if a patient has memory problems.

-Advice a patient to write down all the worries and complaints, so when he meets a doctor, he will not forget anything because of nerves, fears, or just a bad memory.
+Advice a patient to write down all the worries and complaints so that when he meets a doctor, he will not forget anything because of nerves, fears, or bad memory.